ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 * **Skills you will learn:**
     * When to use Client and Server contexts
     * Accurate time keeping
-    * Broadcasting to the client
+    * Communicating from server to client
     * Persistent storage
     * Sending and receiving private data
     * Submitting and retrieving leaderboard data